Martha Davis (musician): 1980–1990

 The 1980s was pivotal not only for Davis' rising musical success, but also for her health crisis.
 She battled breast cancer in 1984 and received surgical treatment for it.
 Davis reformed the group into a 1980s new wave band that created five albums produced by Capitol Records.

 The Motels' second album Careful (1980), also produced by Carter, was released on June 15, 1980.
-By the end of 1981, lead guitarist Tim McGovern (who had replaced Jeff Jourard) eventually departed, as his four-year romantic relationship with Davis culminated in a bitter power struggle on his part.
+By the end of 1981, lead guitarist Tim McGovern (who had replaced Jeff Jourard) departed, as his four-year romantic relationship with Davis culminated in a bitter power struggle on his part.
 The Motels then hired producer Val Garay as the group's manager, who also did production duties on the band's third album All Four One.
 All Four One was released on April 6, 1982.
 The band's albums Little Robbers and Shock (produced by Richie Zito) were released in 1983 and 1985 respectively.
-Davis became romantically involved with the band's guitarist Kevin McCormack, with whom she co-wrote The Motels song "Isle of You".
+Davis became romantically involved with the band's guitarist Kevin McCormack, with whom she co-wrote the Motels song "Isle of You".

-Although All Four One and Little Robbers produced hits, The Motels reached a nadir.
+Although All Four One and Little Robbers produced hits, the Motels reached a nadir.
 As Davis said about the success following the song "Only the Lonely": "Even with that song it was the first time we had a hit, it definitely was not what I was envisioning for myself and then as time goes on, you get a hit so they say, 'Oh, I guess this is working, that’s what we’re supposed to be doing', it became more and more in that direction MOR [middle of the road]."Around the time, Davis had stated in interviews that she often invested her own money into the band.
-Yet, although The Motels had a familial-like bond, Davis painstakingly decided to fire all of the band members.
-The 1987 album Policy (which was intended to be another The Motels album) became Davis' first solo album and included the singles "Don't Tell Me the Time", "Tell It to the Moon" and "Don't Ask Out Loud".
+Yet, although the Motels had a familial-like bond, Davis painstakingly decided to fire all of the band members.
+The 1987 album Policy (which was intended to be another Motels album) became Davis' first solo album and included the singles "Don't Tell Me the Time", "Tell It to the Moon" and "Don't Ask Out Loud".
 Policy was not well-received, and Davis later stated that the album's songs (one of which was penned by Diane Warren) were a mismatch for her style.

 By 1989, Davis asked to be released from her Capitol Records contract.
 While Davis partially retired from producing music afterwards, she still had a small part in the movie Bill & Ted's Excellent Adventure.

 1990–2000

 The early 1990s marked the end of Davis' engagement to a saxophone player with whom she became involved during the creation of her Policy album.
 On the musical front, Davis was asked to create music for several films that included Madhouse (1990) and Miracle Beach (1992).
 In addition to working with artists such as Clarence Clemons, Charlie Sexton and Kenny G, Davis also played sporadic performances to showcase her original material.
-By the decade's end, Davis was once again writing songs regularly and even created a new incarnation of The Motels.
+By the decade's end, Davis was once again writing songs regularly and even created a new incarnation of the Motels.